Self-harm: Classification

+Classification and terminology

+Self-harm (SH), self-injury (SI), nonsuicidal self-injury (NSSI) and self-injurious behavior (SIB) are different terms to describe tissue damage that is performed intentionally and usually without suicidal intent.
+The adjective "deliberate" is sometimes used, although this has become less common, as some view it as presumptuous or judgmental.
+Less common or more dated terms include parasuicidal behavior, self-mutilation, self-destructive behavior, self-inflicted violence, self-injurious behavior, and self-abuse.
+Others use the phrase self-soothing as intentionally positive terminology to counter more negative associations.
+Self-inflicted wound or self-inflicted injury refers to a broader range of circumstances, including wounds that result from organic brain syndromes, substance abuse, and autoeroticism.

+Different sources draw various distinctions between some of these terms.
+Some sources define self-harm more broadly than self-injury, such as to include drug overdose, eating disorders, and other acts that do not directly lead to visible injuries.
+Others explicitly exclude these.
+Some sources, particularly in the United Kingdom, define deliberate self-harm or self-harm in general to include suicidal acts.
+(This article principally discusses non-suicidal acts of self-inflicted skin damage or self-poisoning.)
+The inconsistent definitions used for self-harm have made research more difficult.

-Nonsuicidal self-injury (NSSI) has been listed in section 2 of the DSM-5-TR under the category "other conditions that may be a focus of clinical attention".
+Nonsuicidal self-injury (NSSI) is listed in Section II (Diagnostic criteria and codes) of the latest, as of April 2025, edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) under the category "other conditions that may be a focus of clinical attention".
 While NSSI is not a separate mental disorder, the DSM-5-TR adds a diagnostic code for the condition in-line with the ICD.
 The disorder is defined as intentional self-inflicted injury without the intent of dying by suicide.
+Section III (Emerging measures and models) of the previous edition of the DSM (DSM-5) contains the proposed diagnosis along with criteria and description of Nonsuicidal Self-injury.
 Criteria for NSSI include five or more days of self-inflicted harm over the course of one year without suicidal intent, and the individual must have been motivated by seeking relief from a negative state, resolving an interpersonal difficulty, or achieving a positive state.

 A common belief regarding self-harm is that it is an attention-seeking behavior; however, in many cases, this is inaccurate.
 Many self-harmers are very self-conscious of their wounds and scars and feel guilty about their behavior, leading them to go to great lengths to conceal their behavior from others.
 They may offer alternative explanations for their injuries, or conceal their scars with clothing.
 Self-harm in such individuals may not be associated with suicidal or para-suicidal behavior.
 People who self-harm are not usually seeking to end their own life; it has been suggested instead that they are using self-harm as a coping mechanism to relieve emotional pain or discomfort or as an attempt to communicate distress.